 As you can see, there are a lot of requirements to meet when selecting a horse name so it can often be a tough task coming up with six names you like to send in on your request.
 If you are careful to check the Online Names Book to make sure your choices are not currently in use or reserved, it ultimately it comes down to whether the Jockey Club likes the names you selected and they can be quite picky.

-If you have acquired a retired race horse who is missing his or her registration papers, you can find out what their registered name is from the identification tattoo under their upper lip.
+If you have acquired a retired race horse who is missing his or her registration papers, you can find out what their registered name is from the identification tattoo under their upper lip, or if he was microchipped having that read.
 This tattoo is required for all horses who race in North America and is a permanent link between the horse and his registration info.
 Finding the name is free, and for a fee you can also find out about their career at the track.
 More on lip tattoos can be found here.